 Senior Postdoctoral Researcher

-To apply, please visit our web site http://jobs.jic.ac.uk For further information please contact the Human Resources team on 01603 450462 or firstname.lastname@example.org quoting reference 1003569.
-Informal enquiries can be made to Caroline Dean at email@example.com.
+For further information and details of how to apply, please visit our web site http://jobs.jic.ac.uk or contact the Human Resources team on 01603 450462 or email@example.com quoting reference 1003857.

 We are an equal opportunities employer, actively supporting inclusivity and diversity.
 As a Disability Confident organisation, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for this vacancy.
 The John Innes Centre is also proud to hold a Gold Award from Athena SWAN and is a member of Stonewall’s Diversity Champions programme.